wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-use-pig-curl.md

 <properties
-   pageTitle="Use Hadoop Pig with Curl in HDInsight | Windows Azure" description="Learn how to use Curl to run Pig Latin jobs on a Hadoop cluster in Azure HDInsight." services="hdinsight" documentationCenter=""
+   pageTitle="Use Hadoop Pig with Curl in HDInsight | Azure" description="Learn how to use Curl to run Pig Latin jobs on a Hadoop cluster in Azure HDInsight." services="hdinsight" documentationCenter=""